 ORG challenged the provisions in the DEAct while it was being debated by parliament.
 We will monitor how the BBFC uses its blocking powers and campaign against any extension of its powers.

 Court orders are used to block sites accused of facilitating copyright infringement, such as Newzbin2 and The Pirate Bay.
 ORG campaigns for more transparency about these orders.
-We develop Error 451, a new error code that we want ISPs to show when people visit websites blocked for legal reasons.
+We developed Error 451, a new error code for ISPs to show when people visit websites blocked for legal reasons.
 Showing the Error 451 message makes it clear when a website has been blocked after a court order.
 See also our broader campaign about copyright infringement.

 What you can do